The Jazz Doof

 Flux State

 Born from Sydney's Inner West warehouse parties, this hybrid electronic/acoustic four-piece pairs jazz-infused top lines with slamming electronic beats.
 Experimental, forward-thinking dance music that's been road-tested in the sweatiest rooms in town.
-If the dancefloor had a state of mind, this would be it.
+If the dance floor had a state of mind, this would be it.

 The Jazz Social